ABKAM2023/CS2-RanksPoints/README.md

 - `!topdeaths` displays a list of the top ten players by deaths.
 - `!topkdr` displays a list of the top ten players by KDR.
 - `!toptime` shows the top ten players by time on the server.
-- `!resetstats` Resets your statistics (can be used once every 3 hours).
+- `!resetstats` resets your statistics (can be used once every 3 hours).
 - `!ranks` shows a list of all ranks and the experience required to achieve them.
 - `!lvl` shows a list of all available commands and their functions.